Simeon Castille: Early life

 He was a high school All-American and State Champion at Briarwood Christian School.
 He played college football at the University of Alabama.

 Professional career

 He was signed by the Cincinnati Bengals as an undrafted free agent in 2008.

 On February 3, 2014, the Orlando Predators traded Castille was to the San Jose SaberCats in exchange for Quentin Sims, Andre Freeman and Syd'Quan Thompson.

 Personal life

 His father, Jeremiah, and brother, Tim, also played football in the NFL after attending Alabama.
 He married his wife Raquel Castille on August 14, 2018.
 They have three children: Simeon, Israel, and Selah.
-They attend and are active members of Church of the Highlands in Birmingham, Alabama.
+They attend and are active members of All Christ Church in Birmingham, Alabama.
 He opened Stille Academy in 2020.
 Castille was featured in American Underdog as Isaac Bruce in December 2021.

 Simeon's brother, Caleb Castille, is an actor who starred in the movie Woodlawn, and is a member of the cast of the TV series, NCIS: Los Angeles.